Ultimate Guide to Florence's Uffizi Gallery: History, Masterpieces & Essential Tips

-Here's my complete guide to visiting Florence's famed Uffizi Gallery.
-I identify and analyze 15 must see masterpieces and give you all the tips and tricks you need to have an efficient visit at the beloved and oft-crowded Uffizi.
+Here's my complete guide to visiting Florence's beloved and art-rich Uffizi Gallery.
+I identify and describe the Uffizi's must see masterpieces and tell you need everything you need to know to have an efficient visit to the often crowded Uffizi.

 The Uffizi houses seminal works from the 13th to 18th centuries, with a concentration on Renaissance art.
 Here's where you'll find one of the world's most iconic paintings, Sandro Botticelli's Birth of Venus.
 If you're an art lover, the Uffizi is a must visit site in Florence.